nodejs/node/doc/api/quic.md

 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the highest acknowledged data offset received for this `QuicStream`.
+The highest acknowledged data offset received for this `QuicStream`.

 #### quicstream.maxExtendedOffset
 <!-- YAML
 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the maximum extended data offset that has been reported to the connected peer.
+The maximum extended data offset that has been reported to the connected peer.

 #### quicstream.maxReceivedOffset
 <!-- YAML
 added: REPLACEME
 -->

-* Type: {bigint}
+* Type: {number}

-A `BigInt` representing the maximum received offset for this `QuicStream`.
+The maximum received offset for this `QuicStream`.

 #### quicstream.pending
 <!-- YAML